vitorio-p/unicurd/README.md

 ## Features

-A non-functional navigation bar, a carousell to display beautiful visuals, and a non-functional call-to-action below
+A semi-functional navigation bar, a carousell to display beautiful visuals, and a non-functional call-to-action below

 ### Existing Features

 - Feature 1 - allows visitors to see pretty visuals with carousell function
+- Feature 2 - allows visitors to explore 2 other pages: About Us and Contact Us

 ### Features Left to Implement